wistia/wistia-open-docs/_posts/oauth2.md

   updating this in the future.
 - Only managers and owners of an account can authorize an application at this time.
-- The `scope` param is currently ignored.
-Until the api supports it, all applications must request the scope "read write offline".